mpetty-nayya/test-sl/docs/Workflow.md

 ### 3. Choose a secret for signing

 Nayya accepts a JWT token signed with RS256 encoding as authentication.
 You will need to create a private/public key combination, providing Nayya with the public key so that we can verify you as the signer.

-Log into the developer console to create or update your Embedded Public Key.
+Contact your account manager at Nayya to complete this process.

 ### 4. Encode and Add JWT to URL